 The demand for their products grew so much that they took over an Old English Tea Room/Restaurant, where the locals became regulars.
-My Grandmother’s work ethic was so very strong – she worked (in her retirement) up until she was 70yrs old at the restaurant – I know this where my drive stems from.
+My Grandmother’s work ethic was so very strong – she worked (in her retirement) up until she was 70 at the restaurant; I know this is where my drive stems from.

-After spending 2yrs at Mohawk College for Graphic Design, I moved back to Toronto to attend OCAD(U) and received my Bachelor in Design, majoring in Illustration.
-I loved being creative, and figured that I would be a children’s book illustrator.
+After spending two years at Mohawk College for Graphic Design, I moved back to Toronto to attend OCAD(U) and received my Bachelor in Design, majoring in Illustration.
+I love being creative, and figured that I would be a children’s book illustrator.
 It was during my second year at OCAD(U) where I learned about vegetarians and vegans.
 I never thought about life without cheese!
-But as I learned more and more about the health benefits of eating a plant based diet, I switched within a week.
+But as I learned more and more about the health benefits of eating a plant-based diet, I switched within a week.
 For somebody who grew up in the business of chocolate and sweets, I was faced with a challenge – what will I eat now that I don’t eat that way anymore?

-A couple of vegan potlucks later with my new found vegan friends, I decided that I wanted to create something that I loved as a child, chocolate cake – raw vegan style of course and I unleashed it on these unsuspecting vegans.
+A couple of vegan potlucks later with my new found vegan friends, I decided that I wanted to create something that I loved as a child, chocolate cake – raw vegan style of course.
+I unleashed it on these unsuspecting vegans.
 To my surprise, everybody loved it and was asking “who made this?”
-It sparked the desire to apply for a job at the premier, organic plant based restaurant, one of the first in Toronto at the time – and we created magic!
+It sparked the desire to apply for a job at the premier of an organic plant-based restaurant, one of the first in Toronto at the time – and we created magic!
 It was here that I established myself as their dessert chef.
 People knew my name, and I would create desserts for them by request.
 My desserts were so popular they would sell out each day.
 Some of the regulars went crazy for them and would order entire cakes just for themselves to take home and enjoy.